 Last year was my second Globetrotting ride and I decided to go on the guided ride to the Maasai Mara in Kenya.
 As a solo traveller this was a huge step into the unknown and a massive tick off my Bucket List.
 Kate made this dream a reality.

 In Kenya on a night safari drive, we had a lioness running beside our vehicle using the headlights to catch a gizelle.
 It was a kill in the rawest form and an amazing experience to of been part of.
 On this ride, there are too many memorable moments to mention.
 A place that I will never forget.

 You experience so much more at a slower pace.
 You see, feel and smell more whilst on horseback, and knowing that the people you are with are there for the same reason makes it special.

 What is your favourite safari horse of all time and why?

 Being a solo traveller, I did plenty of research on my destination and asked Kate many questions.
-Also Kate’s blogs from the Globetrotting website provided me with great information.
+Also, the blogs and articles on the website provided me with great information.
 They are well worth a read before leaving home.

 Finish this sentence: don’t leave home without…